protontypes/open-sustainable-technology/README.md

 - [ModularSensors](https://github.com/EnviroDIY/ModularSensors) - This Arduino library gives environmental sensors a common interface of functions for use with Arduino-compatible dataloggers.
 - [OpenSourceSeeds](https://www.opensourceseeds.org/en) - Committed to re-establishing seed as a common good for all.
 - [sdgindex](https://www.sdgindex.org/) - International Sustainable Development Reports.
+- [CoastWatch Satellite Course](https://coastwatch.gitbook.io/satellite-course/) - The goal of the course is to familiarize university researchers and students with different types of ocean satellite data, different tools, and teach participants how to use satellite data in their own research using their choice of software (R, python, ArcGIS).

 ### Footnotes